Aldo Garòsci: Paris exile

 Garòsci emerged during this period as a leading organiser of the "Giellisti" in Turin, which quickly became one of the most resolute and well organised such groups in Italy.
-The underground journal "Voci d'officina" was designed as a core information and networking medium between antifascists across northern Italy.
+The underground journal Voci d'officina was designed as a core information and networking medium between antifascists across northern Italy.
 It was also part of the Gobettian mission to build a dialogue between "bourgeois" antifascism and the Italian labour movement.
 Despite the evident paucity on the ground of "bourgeois-proletarian" connections, these aspirations represented a threat to the Fascist state: during or before 1931 the "Giellisti" activities in Turin came to the attention of the police, who dismantled the entire Turin network during the Autumn of 1931.
-Andreis and others involved in producing "Voci d'officina" were arrested after just three editions had been produced, during December 1931.
+Andreis and others involved in producing Voci d'officina were arrested after just three editions had been produced, during December 1931.
 Garòsci managed to avoid the police, but the ongoing dangers in Turin were obvious.
 On 12 January 1932 he succeeded in escaping to France where he joined up with the exiled Giustizia e Libertà leadership in Paris.

 The nine years during which Aldo Garòsci was based in Paris marked a period of important intellectual and personal development.
 The group had launched its own Paris-based weekly "mouth-piece" (antifascist political journal), also called Giustizia e Libertà, and he quickly became a key member of the team involved in producing this, along with the movement's other more intermittently produced antifascist publications.
 Among the others involved, those who became particular friends included Franco Venturi, Carlo Levi and, above all, the man to whom the others looked for inspiration and direction, Carlo Rosselli.
-Garòsci quickly became a convinced adherent of Carlo Rosselli's "Socialist Liberalism" (with a distinctively Italian flavour), but such backing was necessarily accompanied by appropriately pertinent criticism.
-Indeed, it was only after the movement proved receptive to the insistence which Garòsci advanced on behalf of Turin - and in which he was supported by Levi - on the need to incorporate critiques of traditional socialism and liberalism in the underlying philosophy of the "Giellisti"] along with a focus on the importance of the working class as a revolutionary force, that he himself became one of the most strident backers of the Rosselli line.
+Garòsci quickly became a convinced adherent of Rosselli's "liberal socialism" (with a distinctively Italian flavour), but such backing was necessarily accompanied by appropriately pertinent criticism.
+Indeed, it was only after the movement proved receptive to the insistence which Garòsci advanced on behalf of Turin - and in which he was supported by Levi - on the need to incorporate critiques of traditional socialism and liberalism in the underlying philosophy of the "Giellisti" along with a focus on the importance of the working class as a revolutionary force, that he himself became one of the most strident backers of the Rosselli line.